Forest-Economics-Goettingen/optimLanduse/README.md

-The sensitivity of the land-cover compositions towards indicators or groups of indicators can be analyzed by either excluding or adding indicators and interpreting the differences in the results of the distinct optimization.
+The sensitivity of the land-cover compositions towards indicators or groups of indicators can be analyzed by either excluding or adding indicators and interpreting the differences in the results of the distinct optimizations.
 To do so, individual and independent optimizations are carried out in- and excluding different (sets of) indicators.
 The set of indicators considered is representative of the stakeholders’ preferences and perceptions.
 Comparison of optimal